hphelion/documentation/moonshot/install.view-connection-settings.md

 # View Connection Settings

 The <b>Environment</b> > <b>Connections</b> panel is informational only.
 The values are read only.
-With HP Cloud OS for Moonshot environments, the values are already defined for you:
+With HP Helion Cloud OS for Moonshot environments, the values are already defined for you:

 * Network mode: dual.
 Dual mode means that all the connections have their own interfaces, where VLAN and bridge are off.